Anatoly Karpov - The Boa Constrictor

 Karpov's positional play improved dramatically.
 So much so that this former weakness became his greatest strength.
-When he was 15 he equaled Boris Spassky's record as the youngest ever Soviet Master.
+When he was 15 he equalled Boris Spassky's record as the youngest ever Soviet Master.

-Karpov moved to Leningrad to work with GM Semyon Furman in 1968.
+Karpov moved to Leningrad (now St Petersburg) to work with GM Semyon Furman in 1968.
 He later named Furman as the main driving force behind his development as a world class chess player.
-In 1969 he won the World Junior Chess Championship in Stockholm, winning 9 and drawing 2 of his 11 games.
+In 1969 he won the World Junior Chess Championship in Stockholm

-In 1973 Karpov and Viktor Korchnoi shared second in the USSR Championship behind Boris Spassky.
-He and Korchnoi shared first place at the Leningrad Interzonal Tournament later that year.
+, all a single point behind Boris Spassky.
+He and Korchnoi shared first place at the Leningrad Interzonal Tournament

 This qualified him to compete in the 1974 Candidates Matches for the right to play Bobby Fischer for the World Championship.
-He beat Lev Polugaevsky 3-0 with 5 draws in the quarter-finals.
+He beat Lev Polugaevsky +3-0=5 in the Quarter-final

 Fischer sent a telegram to FIDE outlining three non-negotiable proposals for the match against Karpov.
 Firstly, the winner would be the first one to reach 10 wins, draws would not count.
 Secondly, there would be no limit to the number of games played.